rd--/blksc3/md/glossary.md

 ## Type

-A type is a collection or grouping of values.
+A type is a category (or collection or grouping) of values, whose elements share common characteristics such as representation or available operations.

 ## Type Annotations